Collaboration Tools Statistics & Usage Data for 2026

 First, it’s all about stack consolidation and AI augmentation.
 Over half of organizations (51%) say it’s “extremely important” to consolidate the number of collaboration and communications providers they use ().
 Teams want fewer, more powerful tools that integrate chat, meetings, file sharing, and project management—all under one roof.

 Third, the platform ecosystem is exploding.
-Microsoft Teams now boasts , and collaborative apps from Adobe, Atlassian, and Workday each have over a million monthly active users inside Teams.
+Microsoft Teams hit in its last official disclosure (FY24 Q1, October 2023), and the platform now hosts over 2,000 apps — with collaborative apps from Adobe, Atlassian, and Workday each crossing a million MAU inside Teams.
+Microsoft has since stopped breaking out Teams MAU in earnings calls (the FY26 Q3 release in April 2026 talked AI metrics instead), so the 320M figure is the floor, not the ceiling.
 The takeaway?
 Buyers want “hub + extensions,” not just another chat app.

 And finally, user feedback is shaping the roadmap.
 With as their top info source (up from 13% in 2021), vendors are racing to address real-world pain points: reliability, integrations, notification overload, and admin headaches.